facebook-pixel

 • Build custom analytics boards with bar, line, pie, and area charts

-Let’s walk through how FieldCamp’s analytics dashboard works, from real-time metrics to customizable reports and interactive boards.
-This quick video shows how simple and powerful field service optimization can be.
+Let’s walk through how FieldCamp’s analytics dashboard works, from real-time metrics to customizable reports and interactive boards, and how it connects directly with your day-to-day operations.

 Best Tips for Creating an Effective Report